rav009/PhraseExtract/README.md

 # PhraseExtract
+- The master branch is the prototype.
+For more details, please reference the azure_hdinsight branch.
 - Use the following command to search the frequently occurring sentences(the generic options like -files and -D show be placed before the command options):

 ```